Roland Clark

 Clark

-Roland Clark is a Reader in Modern European History at the University of Liverpool, President of the Society for Romanian Studies, and a Senior Fellow with the Centre for Analysis of the Radical Right.
-His research and teaching focus on the cultural history of modern East-Central Europe, with a particular interest in fascism, social movements, violence, gender, theology, and lived religion.
+Roland Clark is a Professor of Modern European History at the University of Liverpool and his research and teaching focus on the cultural history of modern East-Central Europe, with a particular interest in fascism, social movements, violence, gender, theology, and lived religion.
 His books include:

 Religious Reform and Sectarianism in Interwar Romania: The Limits of Orthodoxy (Bloomsbury Academic, 2021)